HalfToothed/online-code-compiler/README.md

 - **Multilingual Support:** Compile and execute code in various programming languages.
 - **Real-time Execution:** Get immediate feedback on code output.
-- **Syntax Highlighting:** Enjoy enhanced code readability with syntax highlighting.
+- **Syntax Highlighting:** Enjoy enhanced code readability with syntax highlighting*.
 - **Error Reporting:** Receive detailed error messages to debug code efficiently.
 - **Responsive Design:** Access the compiler on any device with a user-friendly interface.